 After the war ended, and Frankl went back to life, he discovered he had lost ALL his family.
 He then wrote Man’s Search for Meaning, one of those life-changing books.
 It is Frankl’s effort to make ‘sense out of the nonsense,’ to find meaning in the horrific horrors that went on during that period of time in world history.

-When I look at other people, and realize if somebody else can find hope in the midst of despair, and when I find meaning of what happened, I can reframe what happened to say, "Okay, this happened.
-I'm going to give myself permission to grieve it, to feel terrible, to be honest with my emotions, but I'm going to look at others and see what others have done, and I'm going to have hope.
-And I'm going to conjure hope in the midst of no hope."
-And that's what being heroic is all about.
+When I look at other people, and realize if somebody else can find hope in the midst of despair, and when I find the meaning in what happened, I can reframe what happened to say, “Okay, this happened.
+I’m going to give myself permission to grieve it, to feel terrible, to be honest with my emotions, but I’m going to look at others and see what others have done, and I’m going to have hope.
+And I’m going to conjure hope in the midst of no hope.”
+And that’s what being heroic is all about.

 For Frank, meaning came from three possible sources: purposeful work, love, and courage in the face of difficulty.
 That’s how you find meaning in life.
 And listen to some of his quotes.
 “Life is made is never made unbearable by circumstances, but only by lack of meaning and purpose.”